FeliciaGartzLevin/feliciagl-CV/README.md

 # feliciagl-CV

-A page for my resume, made in the first course of my education but updated by time.
+A page for my resume, made in the first course of my education to become a Front End Developer, updated by time.